tonghuikang/blog/_posts/2025-12-23-tracing-claude-code-sessions.md

 In this example, Claude Code rendered the agent messages inside a tool message in the main thread.
 However, the rendering is horrible, the text in the agent messages is hardly visible.

 Instead of describing the issue to Claude Code, I [asked](https://tonghuikang.github.io/claude-code-sessions/?project=claude-code-tracing&session=bde6418c-ae88-4e72-a8c4-4323aa337806&msg=59a90e9d-58a7-4c7c-ae0c-6bf3b9563280) Claude Code on "tell me what you see in (url)".
-Claude Code opens up Puppeteer, goes the the URL, and describes the issue to me[^boxing].
+Claude Code opens up Puppeteer, goes to the URL, and describes the issue to me[^boxing].
 I then ask to fix one of the issues that it has surfaced.

 There are benefits to doing this.
-I no longer need to take time to describe the issue since it could be faster for Claude Code to look into the problem tell me what the issue is.
+I no longer need to take time to describe the issue since it could be faster for Claude Code to look into the problem and tell me what the issue is.
 If the issue that Claude Code accurately surfaces aligns with the issue you want to fix, you can be more confident that Claude Code understands your assignment.
 There might be other issues that you are not aware of, and this interaction provides an opportunity for you to ask to fix the other issues as well.

 For this to work, Claude Code needs to have good product taste.